nealhardesty/xsnowwallpaper2/README.md

 private val spawnRate = 0.1f            // Probability of spawning new snowflake per frame
 ```

-**Note:** Snow speed (1-40 levels, minimum speed tripled) and wind effect (1-20 levels, creates periodic storms with smooth phase-in/phase-out transitions) are now configurable in the app settings.
+**Note:** Snow speed (1-40 levels, minimum speed tripled), wind effect (1-60 levels, creates periodic storms with smooth phase-in/phase-out transitions), and wind chance (0-100%, controls storm frequency) are now configurable in the app settings.
+Trees can be set to 0 for a snow-only wallpaper.

 ### Background Art

 The Christmas tree is loaded from `R.drawable.tannenbaum`.
 Multiple trees are displayed in random positions with random scaling (0.8x to 1.3x).
-The number of trees (1-36, default: 12) can be configured in the app settings.
+The number of trees (0-36, default: 12) can be configured in the app settings.
+Set to 0 for a snow-only wallpaper.

 ### Snowflake Variations